Drinkaiii/oneswap-worker/README.md

 ### **Local Deployment**

 1. Make sure that the MySQL and Redis environments exist.
-2. Pull the worker back-end image from DockerHub:
+2. Pull the Worker Back-End image from Docker Hub:
     ```
     docker pull kai410705/oneswap:latest
     ```